Dwarf Umbrella Tree

-Dwarf Umbrella Tree is a super popular houseplant 🌿 that is easy to grow and needs regular watering to thrive.
-They do best in long-lasting, direct light ☀️ and should be less than 1 foot from a window.
+Dwarf Umbrella Tree is a super popular houseplant 🌿 that is isn’t challenging to grow and needs regular watering to thrive.

 ⚠️ Dwarf Umbrella Tree is not safe to consume.
 If you, a family member, or a pet has ingested any amount of plant material contact Poison Control, US (800) 222-1222, or your veterinarian.
 If you have children, cats, or dogs in the home, we suggest keeping this plant out of reach.